jamsocket/jamsocket/README.md

 # Install

-We recommend you run the Jamsocket CLI without explicitly installing it using `npx jamsocket`.
-You may also install it locally within a project or globally using `npm install jamsocket` (and `npm install jamsocket -g`).
+We recommend you use `npx jamsocket` to run the Jamsocket CLI without explicitly installing it.
+You may also install it locally within a project using `npm install jamsocket`.

 # Authentication